How Reliable are Bootstrap-based Heteroskedasticity Robust Tests?: Heteroskedasticity robust test statistics using unrestricted residuals

 In conjunction with the test statistic $T_{Het}$, we shall consider the following mild assumption, which is Assumption 3 in \cite{PP2016}.
 As discussed further below, this assumption is in a certain sense unavoidable when using $T_{Het}$.
-It furthermore also entails that our choice of assigning $T_{Het}\left( y\right) $ the value zero in case $\hat{\Omega} _{Het}\left( y\right) $ is singular has no import on the results of the paper (because of absolute continuity of the measures $P_{\mu ,\sigma ^{2}\Sigma }$).
+It furthermore also entails that our choice of assigning $T_{Het}\left( y\right) $ the value zero in case $\hat{\Omega} _{Het}\left( y\right) $ is singular has no import on the rejection probabilities of the (non-bootstrap-based) tests obtained from $T_{Het}$ (because of Lemma \ref{lem_B}(c) below and absolute continuity of the measures $P_{\mu ,\sigma ^{2}\Sigma }$).
+As will be seen later, our results for the corresponding bootstrap-based tests do also not depend on this choice.

 \begin{assumption} Let $1\leq i_{1}<\ldots <i_{s}\leq n$ denote all the indices for which $e_{i_{j}}(n)\in \limfunc{span}(X)$ holds where $e_{j}(n)$ denotes the $j$-th standard basis vector in $\mathbb{R}^{n}$.
 If no such index exists, set $s=0$.
 Let $X^{\prime }\left( \lnot (i_{1},\ldots i_{s})\right) $ denote the matrix which is obtained from $X^{\prime }$ by deleting all columns with indices $i_{j}$, $1\leq i_{1}<\ldots <i_{s}\leq n$ (if $s=0$ no column is deleted).
 Then $\limfunc{rank}\left( R(X^{\prime }X)^{-1}X^{\prime }\left( \lnot (i_{1},\ldots i_{s})\right) \right) =q$ holds. \end{assumption}